 Hampstead Beach

-This is definitely the prettiest beach on Dominica, at least in my humble opinion.
-A long stretch of black sand, backed by a forest of palm trees and populated by cute scuttling crabs.
-While you’re in the area, check out the ruins of the old Hampstead Estate Sugar Mill as well as the picturesque Red Rocks Cliffs in nearby Calibishie.
+While you’re in the area, I also recommend checking out the atmospheric ruins of the old Hampstead Estate Sugar Mill, as well as the cool Red Rocks Cliffs in nearby Calibishie.

 See also: Hampstead Beach and other great things to do in Calibishie